measurement-factory/EggTimer/README.md

 *voting_delay_min*| The minimum merging age of a PR.
 Younger PRs are not merged, regardless of the number of votes.
 PR age is measured in hours from the PR creation time. | 48
 *sufficient_approvals* | The minimal number of core developers required for a PR to be merged fast (i.e., without waiting for `config::voting_delay_max`) | 2
 *voting_delay_max* | The maximum merging age of a PR that has fewer than `config::sufficient_approvals` votes.
 PR age is measured in hours from the PR creation time. | 240
-*logger_params* | JSON-formatted parameters list, passed to the [bunyan](https://github.com/trentm/node-bunyan#constructor-api) library constructor. | { "name" : "eggtimer", "streams" : [ { "type": "rotating-file", "path": "./eggtimer.log", "period": "1d", "count": 3 } ]
+*logger_params* | JSON-formatted parameter list, passed to the [bunyan](https://github.com/trentm/node-bunyan#constructor-api) library constructor. | { "name" : "eggtimer", "streams" : [ { "type": "rotating-file", "path": "./eggtimer.log", "period": "1d", "count": 3 } ]

 ## Caveats